 A domain independent tool for providing assisted parallelism

 The analysis done by Parallelware enables the identification of the most common parallel programming patterns irrespective of the application domain.
 By focusing on the programming language rather than the domain or mathematics of the software under consideration, users of the Parallelware Trainer tool can identify and understand areas of potential parallelism in their code in a way previously unachievable.
-Parallelware is about democratizing access to HPC: we don’t all have time to become experts in our domain as well as experts in parallel programming!
+Parallelware is about making parallel programming easier: we don’t all have time to become experts in our domain as well as experts in parallel programming!